PoCInnovation/Workshops/software/14.Vercel/README.md

 - Go to [Vercel](https://vercel.com/)
 - Create an account
 - Link your [Github](https://github.com/) account
-- Create a new project with **NextJS** template
+- Create a new project with the **NextJS** template
 - Wait until your project is deployed

-> :bulb: There are many templates available [here](https://github.com/vercel/next.js/tree/master/examples)
+> :bulb: There are many templates available [here](https://github.com/vercel/next.js/tree/canary/examples)

 Your project is now deployed online.